What is the Periodic Table?

-Despite the fact that for thousands of years people have been using periodic table with phosphorus (P) in it, it was not until 1669 that it was secluded and termed by a chemist named Brand.
+Despite the fact that for thousands of years people have been using the periodic table with phosphorus (P) in it, it was not until 1669 that it was secluded and termed by a chemist named Brand.
 Phosphorus is an element that one will under no circumstances find freely in our environment due to its extremely high reactivity.
 Phosphorus generally exists as white phosphorus and red phosphorus.

 Element 16: Sulfur

 Sulfur (S) is an element that can never be overlooked.
 In color, it is bright yellow, and it has an extremely bad odor (like eggs gone bad).
-Outside the apparent physical characters of sulfur, humans have been consuming this element since a thousand years.
+Outside the apparent physical characters of sulfur, humans have been consuming this element for a thousand years.
 It is multivalent, nonmetallic and abundant.

 Element 17: Chlorine

-Chlorine (Cl) every time takes us back resting outside near the pool on a summary day.
+Chlorine (Cl) every time takes us back resting outside near the pool on a summery day.
 There’s that slight punitive smell that continuously originated from the area with the filters of the pool.
 It wasn’t until 1774 that a chemist called Davy secluded the chlorine gas.
 It is second-lightest of the halogens.